This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Handpainted Wooden Nutcracker soldier Christmas Tradition Decor from Etsy.

-Christmas Rose Pink Wreath from Amazon.
+Christmas Rose Pink Wreath from Etsy.

 Cat Christmas Wreath with red ornaments from Etsy.